God’s Plans and Purposes – The Logos in John 1:1 and 1:14

 An example of the definition of ‘logos’ could be someone bringing their ideas, reasoning and plans to an architect on the matter of building a home.
 The architect would discuss or speak the ‘logos’ of that person and put these plans on a blueprint to bring it to fruition.

 The Plan of God from the Beginning

-The idea of ‘logos’ is about a plan and a purpose that are conceived in the mind of a person just as God created the heavens and the earth according to His plan.
-The ‘logos’ in John 1:1 was about God’s spoken plans and purposes through the 'logos' from the 'beginning.'
-The evidence of God’s plan is evident in these following passages a s something that could be 'seen' and 'heard.'
+The idea of ‘logos’ is about a plan and a purpose that is conceived in the mind of a person just as God created the heavens and the earth according to His plan.
+The ‘logos’ in John 1:1 is about God’s spoken plans and purposes through the 'logos' from the 'beginning.'
+The evidence of God’s plan or 'logos' is evident in these following passages as something that could be 'seen' and 'heard.'

 As for you, see that what you have heard from the beginning remains in you. – 1 John 2:24